-Concertino Praga 2025 – Final II
+Concertino Praga 2025 Final - Keyboard and String instruments

 The best of the youngest—this is the Concertino Praga final.
 Keyboard and string players will perform with the Prague Radio Symphony Orchestra, conducted by Tomáš Brauner.